 Orthodox Christians celebrate Christmas Eve

-Badnik is traditionally celebrated before “St. Clement of Ohrid” church in Skopje where this year’s Badnik godfather Vlatko Ognenovski-Chef is given the last year’s Badnik Cup.

-The event starts by hoisting Badnik flag and the Head of the Macedonian Orthodox Church (MOC), the Archbishop of Ohrid and Macedonia HH Stefan, will address the believers and give the last year’s Badnik Cup to the new godfather.
+The event starts with singing the hymn by Silvi band and hoisting Badnik flag.
+The Head of the Macedonian Orthodox Church (MOC), the Archbishop of Ohrid and Macedonia HH Stefan, addresses the believers.

+“By the celebration of God, we approach God, as the children approach their parents.
+That is why it is necessary for each of us to receive the message from the angelic song in order to preserve peace with all around us.
+And that peace is that peace of Christ - peace without fear, peace without envy, a world filled with spiritual joy.
+And having peace with God means to have peace in ourselves and peace with others.
+Such peace is the peak of God's blessing and feeling that can be experienced only by trusting in God,” Archbishop Stefan said.

+Skopje mayor Petre Shilegov said that that the holidays Christmas Eve (Badnik) and the Birth of Christ - Christmas show how little we really need to find the best in each of us.
+These holidays bring us closer to our families, relatives and friends.

 In Macedonia, celebrations began on January 5, the evening known as “Kolede”, in which neighbourhoods gather together to light a bonfire, listen to traditional music and share food and drink.